Bylaws and Governance

 Subdivision & Development Appeal Board

 The Subdivision and Development Appeal Board (SDAB) is a quasi-judicial board that hears and determines appeals to decisions of a Town subdivision authority or development authority.
-SDAB consists of four public-at-large members and two Town Councillors appointed annually by Town Council.
+SDAB consists of seven public-at-large members and one Town Councillor appointed annually by Town Council.

 - Intermunicipal Development Plan with Rocky View (2001)